Symphony No. 37 (Michael Haydn)

 Michael Haydn's Symphony No. 37 in D major, Perger 29, Sherman 37, MH 476, written in Salzburg in 1788, is the last D major symphony he wrote, the fourth of his final set of six symphonies.

-The symphony is scored for 2 oboes (2nd alternating on flute in the second movement), 2 bassoons, 2 horns and strings and is in three movements:
+The symphony is scored for two oboes (2nd alternating on flute in the second movement), two bassoons, two horns, and strings.
+The symphony is in three movements: